About Our Team

 Aydin Headshot

-Aydin Calsetta, Volunteer Coordinator
+Aydin Calsetta, Project Coordinator

-Aydin is an undergraduate student at the University of Connecticut working towards a dual degree in Physiology & Neurobiology and Sociology.
-His coursework in sociology is primarily focused on medical sociology in relation to social determinants of health.
-He is from Waterbury, CT and joined UCHL in the Summer 2023 semester.
-In addition to UCHL, Aydin is involved in UConn’s Pre-Med Society, is a Peer Mentor for Introduction to Biochemistry, volunteers as an EMT, and is involved in research at UCHC.
+Aydin is a graduate from the University of Connecticut with a dual degree in Physiology & Neurobiology (B.S.) and Sociology (B.A.).
+His coursework in sociology was focused on health disparities and social determinants of health.
+He is from Waterbury, CT and joined UCHL as a volunteer in Summer 2023.

-Aydin serves as a Volunteer Coordinator and is highly motivated about addressing health inequities that negatively affect underserved populations.
-He is excited to help the volunteers in their own work to improve health outcomes as well as to achieve their individual goals for their future careers in health care.
+Aydin currently serves as a Project Coordinator for the Burgdorf Health Center Site.
+He is very passionate about addressing health inequities that negatively affect underserved patient populations.
+He enjoys helping the volunteers in both their work to improve patient health comes and in pursuing their future career goals.

 Sydney Headshot